Frequently Asked Questions

 Institutions may purchase content hosted on Project Euclid in several ways.
 Individual may purchase access to some select titles.

 Euclid Prime: Euclid Prime is a collection of high-impact, peer-reviewed journals in theoretical and applied mathematics and statistics hosted and sold by Project Euclid.
-Get more information on ordering and title lists.
+More information on ordering and title lists.

-Euclid Direct: Euclid Direct titles are hosted on Project Euclid but their electronic subscriptions are managed by their individual publishers under various terms.
+Direct from publisher: titles are hosted on Project Euclid but their electronic subscriptions are managed by their individual publishers under various terms.
 For access terms and conditions, please contact the publisher directly.
-See Euclid Direct journals and their publishers for more information.
+See the list of these publishers for more information.

 Open Access: Many journal titles hosted by Project Euclid are available with no access restrictions.